Most Common Private Jet Charter Costs: A Breakdown

 The King Air 350 is a turboprop aircraft

 Turboprops are jet engine-powered propeller aircraft.
 In general, they seat between four and seven passengers.
 However, larger aircraft are configured with more seating available.
 These aircraft have a pressurized cabin, and most do not have full stand-up space.
-Some examples of turboprop airplanes are the King Air 90, the King Air 200, and the King Air 350.
+Some examples of turboprop aircraft include the King Air 90, King Air 200, and King Air 350.

 Very Light Jets